yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_training/accelerated_training.md

 % https://developer.nvidia.com/blog/mixed-precision-training-deep-neural-networks/?ssp=1&darkschemeovr=1&setlang=en-US&safesearch=moderate

 % to change
-Deep Neural Networks (DNNs) have lead to breakthroughs in a number of areas, including image processing and understanding, language modeling, language translation, speech processing, game playing, and many others.
-DNN complexity has been increasing to achieve these results, which in turn has increased the computational resources required to train these networks.
-Mixed-precision training{cite:p}`micikevicius2017mixed` lowers the required resources by using lower-precision arithmetic, which has the following benefits.
+Training billion-scale LLM requires huge number of memory, which include model loading, optimizer state storage, and gradient storage.
+The idea of using low-precision for precision-insensitive computation and high-recision for precision sensitive computation leads to Mixed-precision training{cite:p}`micikevicius2017mixed`.
+Mixed-precision training lowers the required resources by using lower-precision arithmetic, and it therefore widely used in LLM training.
+It has the following benefits.

-* Decrease the required amount of memory.
-Half-precision floating point format (FP16) uses 16 bits, compared to 32 bits for single precision (FP32).
-Lowering the required memory enables training of larger models or training with larger minibatches.
+**Reduced memory footprint**: Mixed precision training leverages half-precision floating point format (FP16), which uses only 16 bits per number, in contrast to the 32 bits used by single precision (FP32).
+This significant reduction in memory usage offers two key advantages:
-* Shorten the training or inference time.
-Execution time can be sensitive to memory or arithmetic bandwidth.
-Half-precision halves the number of bytes accessed, thus reducing the time spent in memory-limited layers.

-Half-precision floating point format consists of 1 sign bit, 5 bits of exponent, and 10 fractional bits.
-Supported exponent values fall into the $[-24, 15]$ range, which means the format supports non-zero value magnitudes in the $[2^{-24}, 65,504]$ range.
-Since this is narrower than the $[2-149, \sim3.4\times1038]$ range supported by single-precision format, training some networks requires extra consideration.
+1. Enables training of larger models: With the same memory constraints, developers can design and train models with more parameters or greater complexity.
+2. Allows for larger minibatches: Increased batch sizes can lead to more stable gradients and potentially faster convergence in some cases.

+**Accelerated training and inference**: The performance gains from mixed precision training stem from two main factors:
+1. Reduced memory bandwidth usage: Since FP16 requires half the memory bandwidth of FP32, layers that are memory-bound can see substantial speed improvements.
+2. Faster arithmetic operations: Many modern GPUs have specialized hardware for FP16 (and lower precision like int8, FP8) operations , allowing them to perform these calculations much faster than FP32 operations.
+These factors combine to potentially shorten both training and inference times, especially for large models or when processing substantial amounts of data.

 ### Training Process

 This section describes three techniques for successful training of DNNs with half precision: accumulation of FP16 products into FP32; loss scaling; and an FP32 master copy of weights.
 With these techniques NVIDIA and Baidu Research were able to match single-precision result accuracy for all networks that were trained.{cite:p}`micikevicius2017mixed`

+As shown in {numref}`chapter_training_fig_efficient_training_mixed_precision_process_demo`, key steps in the mixed-precision training are

+* Maintain a master copy of model parameters, optimizer momentums and variances with fp32 precision.
+* Before the model forward pass begins, allocate new storage to save model parameters in the fp16 format.
+* Perform forward pass, the produced activations will be saved as fp16.
+* Perform backward pass, the produced gradients will be saved as fp16.
+* Use fp16 gradients to update model parameters that are saved as fp32.